MecanicalDragon/obsidian_programming/Network/IPv4.md

 `192.168.17.10` – ip-address.
 Each IP address consists of a network-identifying prefix followed by a host identifier.
 IP address consists of 4 octets.

 If the last octet == 0 - this IP address is a network IP.
-If the last octet == 255 - this IP address is a broadcast IP, DHCP-server may query the network by this IP for participants that has no ip-address or that has a certain ip-address.
+If the last octet == 255 - this IP address is a *broadcast IP*, meaning the packet will be sent to all participants of the network.

+DHCP-server may query the network by this IP for participants that has no ip-address or that has a certain ip-address.

 **DHCP** stands for *Dynamic Host Configuration Protocol*.
 DHCP-server is a "network manager"; it is installed in every router or can be a standalone server.
 DHCP-server allows network devices to obtain IP addresses and other parameters that are required for work in TCP/IP networks.